Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 #### **Unsubscribing from mouse listener events**

 You can unsubscribe from an event using several options.
-Unsubscribe by GUID, by key, and unsubscribe from all events at once.
+Unsubscribe by GUID, by key, or unsubscribe from all events at once.

 ```c#
 // Subscribe to the event